JialeYuLeo/24e6/markdown.md

 ## Basic Syntax

 ## lambda and HOPs in Scala
-In this section we will be disscussing the use of lambda and HOPs in Scala, the code example will be
+In this section we will be disscussing the use of lambda and HOPs in Scala.

-### Map
+### lambda

 In Scala, a collection is a data structure that houses a number of items.
-Collections include things like arrays, lists, etc. Many techniques can be used to modify these collections.
-Map() is one such popular technique that Scala provides.
+Collections include things like List, Tuple, Option, Map, etc.
+Many techniques can be used to modify these collections.
+Here we will be focusing on the behavior of the HOPs on the most common type of Collection which is Lists.

+### map
 The behavior is similar to Racket.
 Some important remarks:
 - Every collection object has the map() method.